Akashamba/dictionary-react/README.md

 # Material Dictionary App
-A simple and clean looking dictionary build using React JS and Node JS with Material UI.
+A simple and clean looking English Dictionary build using React JS and Node JS with Material UI.
 Built completely on CodeSandbox.

 https://simple-dictionary.netlify.app/